School of Business & Technology

 I understand that I must maintain a 2.5 GPA and will only be allowed to retake courses from which I withdrew or failed in the first semester upon admission to the program.

-I understand that I am responsible for any costs associated with the program including field trips and Training Camp.
+I understand that I am responsible for any costs associated with the program, including field trips and any required visits to the Mountain Home campus.

 I understand that it is my responsibility to know the licensing requirements for any state in which I intend to practice.